-Top tips to help you choose your ideal table tennis table.
+Top tips to help you choose your best table tennis table.

 Part One | Part Two | Part Three | Part Four | Part Five | Part Six

-In part one we looked at the size dimensions of a table tennis table and how your table will be used, and in part two we looked at whether an indoor or outdoor table tennis table would be more suitable for you.
+In part one we looked at the size dimensions of a table tennis table, how much room you need to play and how your table will be used, and in part two we looked at whether an indoor or outdoor table would be more suitable for your needs.

 Whether you're buying an indoor or outdoor table, one of the most important items to check before buying it is - what type of undercarriage does it have?